chatapazar/ais-dev-day-2023/documents/technical-service-deployment/fight-database.md

     ![Create a Secret object](image/database-deployment/deploy-db-18.png)

-2. Copy this YAML snippet to the editor and click "Create" button.
+2. Copy this YAML snippet to the editor and click **Create** button.

+    YAML snippet:

     ```yaml
     apiVersion: v1